DisnakeDev/disnake/docs/api.rst

     Called when an interaction happened.

-    This currently happens due to slash command invocations or components being used.
+    This currently happens due to application command invocations or components being used.

     .. warning::